 When should I apply?

-The cut off date for registration is July 15th, 2013.
+The cut-off date for registration is June 30, 2014.
 Only completed forms will be considered.
 All incomplete forms must be redone with the missing information in order to be considered.

 I'm under eighteen.
 May I still apply?